 OCPD Support Groups

-Support groups for OCPD are sometimes overlooked but remain helpful options for those who need additional services or struggle with professional treatments.
+Support groups and online counseling for OCPD are sometimes overlooked but remain helpful options for those who need additional services or struggle with professional treatments.
 OCPD support groups may not be plentiful, but you can find in-person support groups here.

-If no groups are available in your area, consider an online OCPD support group that offers a variety of information and group possibilities.
-Whether online or in-person, these groups are usually open to people with OCPD as well as their family members.
+If no groups are available in your area, consider online counseling services which can offer a variety of information and group possibilities.
+Whether online or in-person, these resources are usually open to people with OCPD as well as their family members.

 There are many hardships a person with OCPD faces on the path to recovery.
 The condition becomes so ingrained into every aspect of the individual and creates poor insight and self-awareness.
 Professionals usually view personality disorders as long-term conditions, but there is always hope of recovery.